TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 **Smeltery efficiency**

-* All multiblock checking code for the smeltery got reviewed to improve the efficincny
+* All multiblock checking code for the smeltery got reviewed to improve the efficiency
 * Smeltery structures should overall cause less lag from structure checks

 # Other